jblotus/explosivewebsprogramming/source/_posts/2010-12-12-issue-tracking-with-lighthouseapp.md

   </p>
 </div>

 Next you will want to invite your client to the tracker, or have them invite you if they set it up.
 On this screen you can set read & write permissions for other users or invite people via email.
-Since I don&#8217;t want to add another user right now I will move on to the next section, defining milestones.
+Since I don't want to add another user right now I will move on to the next section, defining milestones.

 ## Step 2: Define Project Milestones